 - In the “Energy System Design” program we are aiming to design the integrated energy system of the future.

-- We are pursuing this goal by taking a holistic approach and incorporating ethical, social, political, economic, technological, and environmental aspects in their work.
+- We are pursuing this goal by taking a holistic approach and incorporating ethical, social, political, economic, technological, and environmental aspects in our work.

 - Our scientists assess new technologies and provide access to models, methods, and tools that can be used to design and operate the energy system of the future.

 - Interest groups, political decision-makers, and the general public are integrated in the entire transition process.